Manukaushikk/100DAYSOFREACT/README.md

 We can use the JavaScript spread operator to help us.

 Because we need the current value of state, we pass a function into our `setCar` function.
 This function receives the previous value.

 We then return an object, spreading the `previousState` and overwriting only the color.

 ## UseEffect

+* The `useEffect` Hook allows you to perform side effects in your components.
+* Some examples of side effects are: fetching data, directly updating the DOM, and timers.
+* `useEffect` accepts two arguments.
+The second argument is optional.
+* `useEffect(<function>, <dependency>)`

+**`useEffect` runs on every render.
+That means that when the count changes, a render happens, which then triggers another effect.**